silicon-vlsi-org/eda-ngspice/README.md

 # NGSPICE
-## Current distribution version 44.2
+## Current distribution version 44.2.1
-precompiled for **64-bit 24.04 Ubuntu & Ubuntu-based Linux**.
+**ngspice 44.2** precompiled for **64-bit 24.04 Ubuntu & Ubuntu-based Linux**.
 If you are interested in compiling from the source, instructions in [Compiling and Installing Ngspice](ADMIN.md) should help.

 - http://ngspice.sourceforge.net
 - [NGSpice] is a open source spice simulator for electric and electronic circuits.